Nurse Manager – RN

 - Public Health Nursing – Able to: demonstrate expert knowledge of current theory and practice of public health nursing and primary care services with strong community health orientation and sensitivity to diverse cultures.
 Apply practical knowledge of the principles and practices of clinic operation and management and skill in the use of standard medical examination instruments and equipment.
 Demonstrate high detail orientation and accuracy.
 Formulate judgments and decisions that are demanding and interpretative.
 Juggle multiple requests and meet multiple deadlines.
 Take initiative and needs minimal supervision.

 - Administration and Management –Able to: participate as a member of the Local Management Team (LMT); manage the clinic’s nursing operations; demonstrate effective supervisory skills, including recruiting, teaching, coaching, mentoring, disciplining, and professionally developing; administer HR policies and practices fairly.
 Develop high performing work teams and maintain a team approach to problem solving and work flow.
 Develop and implement clinical and management procedures of moderate difficulty and complexity according to general instructions.
 Prioritize and organize tasks and time for self and others.
 Able to follow up with subordinates, superiors, and peers.

 - Technology –proficient in computer skills, including typing and use of Microsoft Word, Excel, Outlook, Access, eCW, etc.

 EDUCATION AND EXPERIENCE

 Nursing degree from an accredited school of nursing.
-Registered as a nurse in the state of Indiana.
+Registered as a nurse or a licensed practical nurse in the state of Indiana.
 Experience in public health nursing, including supervisory experience.
-Spanish language skills preferred.